-Students will be given the opportunity to learn how to use information technology in a variety of contexts as outlined in the assessment grid A key emphasis of the curriculum is to encourage independent learning and problem solving skills.
+Students will be given the opportunity to learn how to use information technology in a variety of contexts.
+A key emphasis of the curriculum is to encourage independent learning and problem solving skills.
 This is augmented by independent study set throughout.
 The curriculum also has a clear emphasis on real world applications and encourages students to consider careers.
 E-safety is hardwired into all topics.

 During Year 9 students will ‘major’ in either computer science or information technology depending on their personal requirements.
 This provides an opportunity for students to experience the two options available.